31 Bayesian Mortality Modeling

 pol.risk_level

-)if rand() < q
+if rand() < q

-= (att_age=att_age, exposures=alive, death=1)
+out = (att_age=att_age, exposures=alive, death=1)

-out = 0
+alive = 0

-=att_age, exposures=alive, death=0)
+(att_age=att_age, exposures=alive, death=0)

 end